-- 60 All acts done in good faith as a result of a Committee or sub-committee meeting will be valid.
-This is so even if it is discovered afterwards that a Committee Member was not entitled to be on the Committee. - 61 A written resolution signed by all Committee Members or all the Committee Members of a subcommittee will be as valid as if it had been passed at Committee or sub-committee meeting duly called and constituted.
+- All acts done in good faith as a result of a Committee Meeting or subcommittee meeting will be valid.
+This is so even if it is discovered afterwards that a Committee Member was not entitled to be on the Committee. - A written resolution signed by all Committee Members or all the members of a sub-committee will be as valid as if it had been passed at Committee Meeting or sub-committee meeting duly called and constituted.

-THE SECRETARY AND OTHER OFFICE BEARERS
+THE SECRETARY AND OFFICE BEARERS

-- 62.1 The Association must have a Secretary and any other Office Bearers the Committee considers necessary.
-Office Bearers must be elected Committee Members and cannot be co-optees.
+- The Association must have a Secretary and any other Office Bearers the Committee considers necessary.
+The Office Bearers, except for the Secretary, must be elected Committee Members and cannot be co-optees.
 The Committee will appoint these Office Bearers.
-If the Secretary cannot carry out his/her duties, the Committee, or in an emergency the Chairperson, can ask another Office Bearer or employee to carry out the Secretary's duties until the Secretary returns. - 62.2 The Secretary and the other Office Bearers will be controlled, supervised and instructed by the Committee. - 62.3 The Secretary's duties include the following. - 62.3.1 Calling and going to all meetings of the Association and all meetings of the Committee. - 62.3.2 Keeping the minutes for all meetings of the Association and Committee. - 62.3.3 Sending out letters, notices calling meetings and relevant documents to members before a meeting. - 62.3.4 Preparing and sending all the necessary reports to the Registrar and Scottish Homes. - 62.3.5 Ensuring compliance with these Rules and unless the Committee decides otherwise. - 62.3.6 Keeping the register of members and other registers required under these Rules. - 62.3.7 Supervision of the Association's seal; - 62.3.8 Keeping all the books of accounts and receiving all contributions and payments owed to the Association; and - 62.3.9 Paying over the contributions and payments received by the Association as instructed by the Committee.
+If the Secretary cannot carry out his/her duties, the Committee, or in an emergency the Chairperson, can ask another Office Bearer or employee to carry out the Secretary's duties until the Secretary returns. - The Secretary and the other Office Bearers will be controlled, supervised and instructed by the Committee. - 62.3 The Secretary's duties include the following: - 62.3.1 calling and going to all meetings of the Association and all the Committee Meetings. - 62.3.2 keeping the minutes for all meetings of the Association and Committee. - 62.3.3 sending out letters, notices calling meetings and relevant documents to members before a meeting. - 62.3.4 preparing and sending all the necessary reports to the Financial Services Authority and The Scottish Housing Regulator - 62.3.5 ensuring compliance with these Rules and unless the Committee decides otherwise. - 62.3.6 keeping the Register of Members and other registers required under these Rules. - 62.3.7 supervision of the Association's seal.

+- 62.3.8 keeping all the books of accounts and receiving all contributions and payments owned to the Association; and - 62.3.9 paying over the contributions and payments received by the Association as instructed by the Committee.

-The Secretary must produce or give up all the Association's books, registers, documents and property whenever requested by a resolution of the Committee, or of a General meeting.
+The Secretary must produce or give up all the Association's books, registers, documents and property whenever requested by a resolution of the Committee, or of a general meeting.